Arthur, King of Time and Space Arthur, King of Time and Space

 The major differences between these arcs at this writing:

-• In the fairy tale arc, Arthur's reign has pretty much finally settled down after several years of succession wars against his father's allies and vassals, the Roman emperor, and the forever invading Saxons from the Continent.
-Guenevere and Lancelot have begun their affair, aided by the machinations of Lancelot's late pal Sir Galehaut the Haute Prince of Serleuse and Guenevere's pal Lady Eglante of Malehaut who were also lovers at the time.
-Arthur remains fond of them both, and has implied to the lovers (who know that Merlin's omniscience means Arthur must know of their feelings for each other) that he will not endanger the stability of the High Kingdom by exposing them.
-Lancelot was tricked into conceiving a child, Galahad, on Elaine of Carbonek; the combination of her machinations and Guenevere's jealousy have unhinged him, and he has embarked on what Merlin has prophesied to be a two-year stint as a wild man in the woods.
-Galehaute returned to his own realm and pined away for Lancelot until he died.
-Arthur's nephews Gawaine, Agravaine and Gaheris are Round Table knights despite their parents' past rebellion (which got their father King Lot of Lothian and Orkney killed), and their mother Morgause's continuing plots.
-Tristram of Lyonesse is also a Round Table knight, having been chased out of Cornwall by his uncle Duke Mark for being a better knight; Mark's barons forced him to recall Tristram once but his affair with Queen Isolde was discovered and now Tristram is in an arranged marriage to Iseult of Brittany.
-Arthur learned that the daughters of his father's enemy Duke Gorlois of Cornwall - Morgause, Elaine and Morgan le Fey - are his half-sisters; just after sleeping with Morgause and impregnating her with the bastard son who shall one day, according to Merlin, destroy his kingdom, Mordred.
+• In the fairy tale arc, Arthur's reign is long settled down after several years of succession wars.
+The affair between Guenevere and Lancelot has been going on for years.
+Arthur remains fond of them both, and has implied to the lovers (who know that Merlin's omniscience means Arthur must know of their affair) that he will not endanger the stability of the High Kingdom by exposing them.
+Lancelot was tricked into conceiving a child, Galahad, on Elaine of Carbonek; when grown Galahad led the knights of the Round Table on the quest for the Holy Grail, himself not returning from the quest.
+Arthur's nephews Gawaine, Agravaine, Gaheris and Gareth are Round Table knights despite their parents' past rebellion (which got their father King Lot of Lothian and Orkney killed).
+Tristram of Lyonesse was also a Round Table knight, but has been killed by his uncle Duke Mark of Cornwall for his affair with Mark's wife Isolde, whom Mark also killed.
+Arthur learned that the daughters of his father's enemy Duke Gorlois of Cornwall - Morgause the mother of Gawaine and his brothers, Elaine and Morgan le Fey - are his half-sisters; just after sleeping with Morgause and impregnating her with the bastard son who shall one day, according to Merlin, destroy his kingdom, Mordred.
 Morgan le Fey exposed herself as Arthur's enemy with a plot to steal Excalibur, and is no longer among the court at Camelot; she plots with faerie allies to become High Queen of Britain.
+Merlin has been trapped in a cave by the new Lady of the Lake, Nimue, as he had been predicting all along would happen; he didn't mention it would be an accident on her part.
+Mordred is now grown and is a knight of the Table; despite Merlin's prophecy, Arthur is attempting to groom Mordred to be the lawful heir to the high throne.

-• Bedivere and Tristram are male in the baseline arc, and female in the other two.
-Bedivere and Kay are an item when Bedivere is female.
-Tristram and Mark's wife Isolde carry on an affair whether Tristram is male or not.
-Agravaine has been seen male in the fairy tale arc and female in the space arc.
-Other knights' gender will be bent across the arcs too.
+• Tristram was male in the baseline arc, and female in the other two major arcs.
+Through the first 1700 cartoons Bedivere was female in the contemporary and space arcs too, but then he stopped.
+Tristram and Mark's wife Isolde carried on an affair whether Tristram was male or not.
+Kay and Bedivere remained lovers in the space and contemporary arcs even after Bedivere stopped being female.
+Gawaine's siblings Agravaine and Gareth have been seen male in the fairy tale arc and female in others.
+Other knights' gender may be bent across the arcs too.

 • In the fairy tale/baseline arc, Morgause is Mordred's mother.
 In the space arc Morgan is Mordred's mother.
-In the contemporary arc Guenevere is going to be Mordred's mother.
+In the contemporary arc Guenevere is Mordred's mother.

-Merlin's time-travel in the space arc has shown that others besides Arthur's contemporaries (including but not limited to Hercules, Sinbad the sailor, Ghenghis Khan, and their respective contemporaries) can be proportionately displaced in time by Excalibur's magic.
+Merlin's time-travel in the space arc has shown that others besides Arthur's contemporaries (including but not limited to Hercules, Sinbad the sailor, Ghenghis Khan, Sherlock Holmes, and their respective contemporaries) can be proportionately displaced in time by Excalibur's magic.
 The contemporary arc's occasional allusions to topical persons and elements of twenty-first century life show that the magic isn't always a catch-all.
-Merlin has demonstrated a limited ability to travel between the time zones at will, but ordinarily not even Merlin and Arthur are at all conscious that it happens.
+Merlin has demonstrated a limited ability to travel between the time zones at will, but ordinarily not even Merlin and Arthur are even conscious that it happens at all.

 Secondary arcs to date include but are not limited to the western arc, the movie parody arc, the MASH arc and the superhero arc.
 In the Lord of the Rings movie parody several characters were of course physically modified according to the movies' fantasy races' characteristics.
 In the Star Wars parody Guenevere and Morgan were combined into one character for the Princess Leia role.
 In the MASH arc Morgan and Nimue are male.
 Arcs and parodies yet to come will no doubt contain similar character manipulation.